Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ## Introduction

 Diaspora is run on a network of connected servers, or "pods."
 This document contains technical information for installing the necessary software to run a pod yourself, either for development, or as a new pod on the Diaspora network.

-If you just want to **use** Diaspora, you don't need to set up your own pod -- you can join an [existing pod](https://github.com/diaspora/diaspora/wiki/Community-supported-pods) running the Diaspora software.
-The pod you join could be one run by a friend, your university, or the official pod, run by the project’s founders, at [joindiaspora.com](http://joindiaspora.com).
-All of the Diaspora pods communicate and make up the Diaspora Network.
+If you just want to **use** Diaspora, you don't need to set up your own pod -- you can join an [[existing pod|Community-supported-pods]] running the Diaspora software.
+The pod you join could be one run by a friend, your university, or the official pod, run by the project’s founders, at
+<a href="http://joindiaspora.com" target="_blank">joindiaspora.com</a>.
+All of the Diaspora pods
+communicate and make up the Diaspora Network.

-If you still want to run your own pod… we salute you.
+If you still want to run your own pod...we salute you.
 Read on.

 ## Things To Know

 0. The install is a bit complex.
 We can help, though. **If you run into problems, please visit us in IRC, on freenode, in [#diaspora](http://webchat.freenode.net/?channels=diaspora).**

 1. We are developing Diaspora for the latest and greatest browsers, so please update your Firefox, Chrome or Safari to the newest version.
 We do not currently support any version of Internet Explorer, though support is planned in the future.

-2. On joindiaspora.com, we run the application using [thin](http://code.macournoyer.com/thin/) as our application server and [nginx](http://wiki.nginx.org/Main) as our web server.
-You can use another application server (passenger, mongrel…), or another web server (apache, unicorn…), but the core team may not have the expertise to help you set it up.
+2. On joindiaspora.com, we run the application using <a href="http://code.macournoyer.com/thin/" target="_blank">thin</a>
+as our application server and <a href="http://wiki.nginx.org/Main" target="_blank">nginx</a> as our web server.
+You can use another application server (passenger, mongrel...), or another web server (apache, unicorn...), but the core team may not have the expertise to help you set it up.
 There are folks in the community who do run Diaspora this way though, so ask around in irc and on the mailing list.

 ## Preparing your system

 In order to run Diaspora, you will need to install the following dependencies (specific instructions follow):

 - Build Tools - Packages needed to compile the components that follow.
 - [Ruby](http://www.ruby-lang.org) - The Ruby programming language.
 (We're developing mostly on **1.8.7**, but we also support **1.9.2**.
 Ruby 1.8.7 comes preinstalled on Mac OS X.)
+- [RubyGems](http://rubygems.org/) - A package manager for Ruby code that we use to download libraries ("gems") that Diaspora uses.
+- [Bundler](http://gembundler.com/) - A gem management tool for Ruby projects.
 - [MySQL](http://www.mysql.com) - Backend storage engine.
 - [OpenSSL](http://www.openssl.org/) - An encryption library.
 (It comes preinstalled on Mac OS X and Ubuntu.)
 - [libcurl](http://curl.haxx.se/) - A library to make HTTP requests (and much more).